 Why did Indian Removal cause the Trail of Tears?

-The Trail of Tears was a series of forced Indian removals by the United States government during, but the removal of the Cherokee nation from Georgia, Tennessee, and Alabama is the most famous of these forced marches.
-While the Cherokee removal is the relocation that is most often associated with the Trail of Tears, but it was not the only one.
-The Seminoles (1832), the Choctaw (1830), the Chickasaw (1832), the Creek (1832), the Fox (1832), the Sauk and the Cherokee (1835) were all removed from their ancestral lands.
-Each of these removals resulted an appalling loss of life.
+The Trail of Tears was a series of forced Indian removals by the United States government.
+Still, the Cherokee nation's removal from Georgia, Tennessee, and Alabama are the most famous of these forced marches.
+While the Cherokee removal is the relocation that is most often associated with the Trail of Tears, it was not the only one.
+The Seminoles (1832), the Choctaw (1830), the Chickasaw (1832), the Creek (1832), the Fox (1832), the Sauk, and the Cherokee (1835) were all removed from their ancestral lands.
+Each of these removals resulted in an appalling loss of life.

 US Treaties with Native Americans

-The U.S. Government used treaties as one means to displace Indians from their tribal lands, a mechanism that was strengthened with the Removal Act of 1830.
-In cases where this failed, the government sometimes violated both treaties and Supreme Court rulings to facilitate the spread of European Americans westward across the continent.
+The U.S. Government used treaties to displace Indians from their tribal lands, a mechanism that was strengthened with the Removal Act of 1830.
+In cases where this failed, the government sometimes violated both treaties and Supreme Court rulings to facilitate European Americans' spread westward across the continent.

-As the 19th century began, land-hungry Americans poured into the backcountry of the coastal South and began moving toward and into what would later become the states of Alabama and Mississippi.
+As the 19th century began, land-hungry Americans poured into the backcountry of the coastal South.
+They began moving toward and into what would later become the states of Alabama and Mississippi.
 Since Indian tribes living there appeared to be the main obstacle to westward expansion, white settlers petitioned the federal government to remove them.
 Although Presidents Thomas Jefferson and James Monroe argued that the Indian tribes in the Southeast should exchange their land for lands west of the Mississippi River, they did not take steps to make this happen.
-Indeed, the first major transfer of land occurred only as the result of war.
+Indeed, the first major transfer of land occurred only as a result of the war.

 Native Americans faced increasing pressure from Western Expansion

-In 1814, Major General Andrew Jackson led an expedition against the Creek Indians climaxing in the Battle of Horse Shoe Bend (in present day Alabama near the Georgia border), where Jackson’s force soundly defeated the Creeks and destroyed their military power.
-He then forced upon the Indians a treaty whereby they surrendered to the United States over twenty-million acres of their traditional land—about one-half of present day Alabama and one-fifth of Georgia.
-Over the next decade, Jackson led the way in the Indian removal campaign, helping to negotiate nine of the eleven major treaties to remove Indians.
+In 1814, Major General Andrew Jackson led an expedition against the Creek Indians, climaxing in the Battle of Horse Shoe Bend (in present-day Alabama near the Georgia border).
+Jackson’s force soundly defeated the Creeks and destroyed their military power.
+He then forced upon the Indians a treaty whereby they surrendered to the United States over twenty-million acres of their traditional land—about one-half of present-day Alabama and one-fifth of Georgia.
+Over the next decade, Jackson led the Indian removal campaign, helping to negotiate nine of the eleven major treaties to remove Indians.

 Under this kind of pressure, Native American tribes—specifically the Creek, Cherokee, Chickasaw, and Choctaw—realized that they could not defeat the Americans in war.
-The appetite of the settlers for land would not abate, so the Indians adopted a strategy of appeasement.
+The settlers' appetite for land would not abate, so the Indians adopted a strategy of appeasement.
 They hoped that if they gave up a good deal of their land, they could keep at least some a part of it.
-The Seminole tribe in Florida resisted, in the Second Seminole War (1835–1842) and the Third Seminole War (1855–1858), however, neither appeasement nor resistance worked.
+The Seminole tribe in Florida resisted in the Second Seminole War (1835–1842) and the Third Seminole War (1855–1858).
+However, neither appeasement nor resistance worked.

-From a legal standpoint, the United States Constitution empowered Congress to “regulate commerce with foreign nations, and among the several States, and with the Indian tribes.”
-In early treaties negotiated between the federal government and the Indian tribes, the latter typically acknowledged themselves “to be under the protection of the United States of America, and of no other sovereign whosoever.”
-When Andrew Jackson became president (1829–1837), he decided to build a systematic approach to Indian removal on the basis of these legal precedents.
+From a legal standpoint, the United States Constitution empowered Congress to “regulate commerce with foreign nations, among the several States, and with the Indian tribes.”
+In early treaties negotiated between the federal government and the Indian tribes, the latter typically acknowledged themselves “to be under the protection of the United States of America, and no other sovereign whosoever.”
+When Andrew Jackson became president (1829–1837), he systematically approached Indian removal based on these legal precedents.

 Why Remove Native Americans?

 Why was Jackson so committed to removal?
 Jackson fundamentally believed that Native Americans represented a serious security risk to the United States.
 Jackson had taken part in the United States campaign against members of the Creek nation who followed Tecumseh in 1814.
-Tecumseh believed that the United States represented an existential threat to not only Creek tribe, but all Native Americans in the United States.
+Tecumseh believed that the United States represented an existential threat to the Creek tribe and all Native Americans in the United States.
 Tecumseh lead a revolt against the United States to push back the advance of American settlers.
-Tecumseh's revolted was defeated at the Battle of Horseshoe Bend in 1814, but Jackson had already decided that Native Americans and US settlers could not live together peaceful.
-As a result the Tecumseh's defeat, Jackson imposed terms on the entire Creek nation that removed them from their ancestral lands.
+Tecumseh's revolted was defeated at the Battle of Horseshoe Bend in 1814, but Jackson had already decided that Native Americans and US settlers could not live together peacefully.
+As a result, the Tecumseh's defeat, Jackson imposed terms on the entire Creek nation that removed them from their ancestral lands.

 - How Did St. Clair’s Defeat Happen?